WebArbiter: A Principle-Guided Reasoning Process Reward Model for Web Agents¶

 Key Findings¶

-1. Cold-Start RL Is Unstable¶
+1. Cold Start RL is Unstable¶

-- Removing explicit principles while retaining reasoning arguments reduces Avg BoN Acc from 74.60 to 55.16 (−19.44).
+- Removing explicit principles while keeping reasoning reduces BoN Acc from 74.60 to 55.16 (-19.44).

-3. SFT Is a Necessary Prerequisite for RL¶
+3. SFT is a Necessary Prerequisite for RL¶

-- Reasoning-first paradigm: Shifts reward modeling from score prediction to auditable reasoning generation, greatly enhancing interpretability.
+- Reasoning-First Paradigm: Shifts reward modeling from score prediction to auditable reasoning generation, greatly enhancing interpretability.

 Limitations & Future Work¶